ozaltun2/Getting-Cleaning-Data-Project/README.md

 # Getting-Cleaning-Data-Project
-  This repository has two files, one R based script and one .txt file.
-The data is from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+  This repository has three files, one R based script and two .txt file.
+The R script takes the raw data and analyses it, writing the mean_std_avg_all.txt file.
+The CodeBook.txt file is a codebook for the variables.

+  The raw data is from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

   The .txt file can be read into R with the following command: